kartoza/docker-postgis/README.md

 all connections.
 * -e IP_LIST=<*>

-You can also define other configurations to add to `postgres.conf`, separated by '\n':
+You can also define any other configuration to add to `postgres.conf`, separated by '\n' e.g.:

 * -e EXTRA_CONF="log_destination = 'stderr'\nlogging_collector = on"